-The law says that all children up to 135cm tall (around 4'5"), or the age of 12, whichever comes first, in the front or rear seats in cars, vans and other goods vehicles must travel in the correct child restraint for their weight with very few exceptions.
+Children up to 135cm tall (around 4'5") or the age of 12 - whichever comes first - who are travelling in cars, vans or other goods vehicles must travel in the correct child restraint.

 New child car seat rules from 1 March 2017

 On 1 March 2017 new rules on how backless booster seats are made will be introduced.
 The new rules mean that manufacturers are prevented from introducing new models of backless booster seats for children shorter than 125cm (4 foot 10 in) or weighing less than 22kg (3 stone 5lbs).